facebook twitter mail

 Activities: Commercial firms buy and sell goods without performing any physical transformation on them.
 Their activity is made of all or part of selecting, transporting, warehousing, distributing, displaying these goods, helping clients, etc.

 Industrial firms transform the raw materials and other supplies they buy into finished products which they generally sell to commercial firms.
+A firm which combines industrial and commercial activities (or more generally combines several big steps of value added) is said to be "vertically integrated".

 The main activity of banks is to receive deposits from savers, and to lend this money to borrowers for investment projects or, since WWII, for consumption prior to payment.